porgabi/consumption-tracker/README.md

 ## Features:

-* management of consumption via several buttons of varying values
+* Management of consumption via several buttons of varying values
-* simple and straightforward display of current values
+* Simple and straightforward display of current values
-* widget to log meal times (max 6 at once)
+* Widget to log meal times (max 6 at once)
-* adjustable maximum values for water and calories to reasonable extents
+* Adjustable maximum values for water and calories to reasonable extents
-* option to auto-reset all values and meal times in the morning
+* Option to auto-reset all values and meal times in the morning
-* selectable male/female body silhouettes
+* Selectable male/female body figures
-* function to manually reset all values and meal times
+* Function to manually reset all values and meal times
-* function to save a screenshot of the current state of application
+* Function to save a screenshot of the current state of application
-* light/dark mode
+* Light/dark mode

 ## Before running the program:
-* unzip all
+* Unzip all
-* make sure **CT_icons** is in the same folder as **CT.exe** (otherwise images in the application will not be displayed)
+* Make sure **CT_icons** is in the same folder as **CT.exe** (otherwise images in the application will not be displayed)

 ## Built with:
 * [Python 3.6.0](https://www.python.org/downloads/release/python-360/)